gmck/NavigationGraph9Net9/README.md

 # NavigationGraph9Net9 net9.0-android35
-Nov 11, 2024
+Nov 12, 2024

 **Android 15 Version of NavigationGraph9Net9.**

 The contents of the project (.csprog) file have not been changed.
 All code changes and additions demonstrate the changes necessary to enable the edge-to-edge requirement for Android 15 devices.
 We have also enabled edge-to-edge for devices running Android 10 through Android 14.
 However, we have deliberately disabled edge-to-edge for those devices.
-Therefore, to see edge-to-edge on those devices, you will need to enable it via the SettingsFragment and then check the preference ***Devices with Notches/Cutouts allow full-screen display***.
+Therefore, to see edge-to-edge on those devices, you will need to enable it via the SettingsFragment and the preference ***Devices with Notches/Cutouts allow full-screen display***.
 This is purely for development purposes so that you can easily observe the differences.
 Whether you enable this preference option for your app builds on those devices is entirely optional.

-***The following is a requirement of Android 15 as Android 15 enforces edge-to-edge***
+***The following is a requirement of Android 15 as Android 15 enforces edge-to-edge - see article the 1st link below***

-Before target SDK 35 (Android 15), your app does not draw edge-to-edge without explicit code changes to intentionally go edge-to-edge.
+_Before target SDK 35 (Android 15), your app does not draw edge-to-edge without explicit code changes to intentionally go edge-to-edge.
 After setting targetSdk = 35 or higher, the system will draw your app edge-to-edge by default on Android 15 and later devices.
 While this change can make it easier for many apps to go edge-to-edge, critical UI elements may also be inaccessible to users.
-Your app must handle insets to ensure critical UI elements remain accessible.
+Your app must handle insets to ensure critical UI elements remain accessible._

-This is a significant change because both SetStatusBarColor and SetNavigationBarColor have been deprecated for Android 15.
+This is a significant change because both SetStatusBarColor and SetNavigationBarColor have also been deprecated for Android 15.
 Not just deprecated, but removed.
-Therefore, existing Material3 themes require modifications.
+Therefore, existing Material3 themes will require modifications.

 To demonstrate edge-to-edge in NavigationGraph9Net9, we added a BooksFragment to the project containing a RecyclerView.
 The RecyclerView is a simple list of books containing enough items to ensure it can scroll.
 Each RecyclerView item consists of Book Title, Author Name and Release Date.
 To add a little more interest, the 3-dot menu of the BooksFragment contains menu items to allow different sort orders of the RecyclerView.
 The main feature to observe is that the RecylerView items are visible when scrolling through the NavigationBar for both 3-button and gesture navigation.
 Notably, the last RecyclerView item should be positioned just above the NavigationBar.